Own-Data-Privateer/hoardy-mail/README.md

     if you set it large enough to cover the longest single-server `fetch`, it will prevent any of the servers learning anything about the data on other servers;
     if you run `imaparms` on a machine that disconnects from the Internet when you go to sleep and you set it large enough, it will help in preventing the servers from collecting data about your sleep cycle

-- delivery settings:
-  - `--mda COMMAND`
-  : shell command to use as an MDA to deliver the messages to (required for `fetch` subcommand)
-    `imaparms` will spawn COMMAND via the shell and then feed raw RFC822 message into its `stdin`, the resulting process is then responsible for delivering the message to `mbox`, `Maildir`, etc.
-    `maildrop` from Courier Mail Server project is a good KISS default.
-  - `--new-mail-cmd NEW_MAIL_CMD`
-  : shell command to run if any new messages were successfully delivered by the `--mda`

 - folder search filters:
   - `--all-folders`
   : operate on all folders (default)